c5kyx9vb72-sketch/Layout-App/documentation/function-registry.md

 The root component of the application.

 *   **`App()`**
-    *   **Purpose:** Initializes the application state (site, blocks, validation, heatmaps), configures the main Leaflet `MapContainer`, and orchestrates the `Controls` and `MapWithDraw` child components.
+    *   **Purpose:** Initializes the application state (site, blocks, validation, heatmaps), configures the main Leaflet `MapContainer`, and orchestrates the `ControlSection`, `HeatmapSection`, `ExportSection`, and `MapWithDraw` child components.
 It also runs development-only geometric self-tests on initialization.

-## `src/components/Controls.jsx`
+## `src/components/ControlSection.jsx`
 Handles the user interface for configuring and interacting with the layout generation.

-*   **`Controls(props)`**
+*   **`ControlSection(props)`**
     *   **Purpose:** Renders the floating control panel.
 It manages local state for generation parameters (aisle width, rotation, jitter, process types) and delegates actions (generation, validation, clearing) to the parent `App` component via props.
-It also wraps `HeatmapPanel` and `ExportMenu`.
+It directly renders `HeatmapSection` and `ExportSection`.

-## `src/components/map-with-draw.jsx`
+## `src/components/MapWithDraw.jsx`
 Manages map interactions, drawing logic, and layer rendering.

 *   **`MapWithDraw(props)`**
     *   **Purpose:** The main component that renders the `FeatureGroup` containing all map layers (site, blocks, heatmaps, validation issues).
-It initializes the `EditControl` for drawing.
+It initializes the `EditControl` for drawing, conditionally disabling drawing tools when in "Add Sources" mode and making existing heat source markers non-interactive to prevent event consumption.
+It uses a `useRef` for the `heat` state in its `useEffect` hook to ensure up-to-date values for map click event handling.
 *   **`onFGReady(fgInstance)`**
     *   **Purpose:** A ref callback to capture the Leaflet `FeatureGroup` instance, enabling direct manipulation of layers (e.g., adding imported GeoJSON).
 *   **`onCreated(e)`**
     *   **Purpose:** Event handler for when a new shape is drawn.
 It snaps the shape to the grid if enabled, adds it to the feature group, and binds a popup allowing the user to designate the shape as the "Site".
+Polygons are configured with `repeatMode: true` for continuous drawing.
 *   **`onEdited()`**
     *   **Purpose:** Event handler for when shapes are edited.
 Resets validation results to clear stale error markers.
 *   **`onDeleted()`**